Annah, Infinite

 This is an escape story.

 In Annah, Infinite, the dominant narratives surrounding Paul Gauguin’s famous painting Annah la Javanaise (1893-94) are turned upside down.
-The book argues a simple point: what if the portrait does not depict a romanticised muse, but a pained child, caught in a moment of acute vulnerability?
+The book argues a simple point: what if the portrait is not one of a consenting muse, but a child in pain?

-Interspersed with the author’s own poetry, fiction, and visual art on the painting’s subject, this is a book of emotional heft.
-It asks us all to acknowledge the possibility of pain in every single portrait, as well as the possibility of escape.
+Alongside her critique, the author engages with Annah la Javanaise through poetry, fiction, and visual art.
+A work of emotional heft, Okka asks us to acknowledge the possibility of pain in every single portrait, as well as the possibility of escape.

 praise